Plastic litter is prevented from entering the Sea.

 Photo: Harbor cleanup with ECT, RWG, APM Terminals Rotterdam and Port of Rotterdam.

-Photo first three building blocks Recycled Park in the Rotterdam harbor
+Photo: First three building blocks Recycled Park in the harbor of Rotterdam

 Recycled Park is under construction.
 During the World Port Days Rotterdam we presented the first three blocks of Recycled Park.

 Please see the video of the launching.